 My organization received a Trustee Discretionary or Matching Grant.
 Does that mean we should consider applying through the Grant Application Program?

 A. Trustee Discretionary and Matching Grants are small grants made by the Foundation at the direction of our Trustees.
-These are made to 501c3 organizations that do not necessarily meet the granting focus areas of the Foundation or they are made to match gifts to an organization that a Trustee supports personally.
+These are made to 501c3 charitable organizations that do not necessarily meet the granting focus areas of the Foundation or they are made to match gifts to a charitable organization that a Trustee supports personally.
 These grants have no grant application or reporting requirements.
-While we are glad to support the personal interests of our Trustees in this way, the Foundation maintains its own grantmaking priorities and is not influenced by individual philanthropic choices reflected through Discretionary and Matching grant program.
-If after careful review of our funding priorities and eligibility and alignment pages, you feel that your organization is a good match for Foundation funding, please contact us to request an invitation.
+While we are glad to support the personal interests of the Trustees in this way, the Foundation maintains its own grantmaking priorities and is not influenced by individual philanthropic choices reflected through the Discretionary and Matching grant program.

 My organization received a Philanthropy Today Grant.
 Does that mean we should consider applying through the Grant Application Program?

-A. The Philanthropy Today program enables school students to develop philanthropy skills through school-based giving clubs.
-The grants that are made on behalf of any Philanthropy Today club reflect the mission and values of that particular club and not those of the Norman Raab Foundation as a whole.
-If after careful review of our Foundation’s funding priorities and eligibility and alignment pages, you feel that your organization is a good match for Foundation funding, please contact us to request an invitation.
+A. The Philanthropy Today program enables students to develop philanthropy skills through school-based giving clubs.
+The grants that are made on behalf of any Philanthropy Today club reflect the mission and values of each particular student club and not those of the Norman Raab Foundation as a whole.

 Do you fund programs in Environmental Science and Research?